COMMUNITY MEETING

 The study will identify ways in which the Detroit People Mover will be:

-RECOGNIZED as a vital asset for residents, workers, visitors and investors downtown.
+RECOGNIZED as a vital asset for residents, workers, visitors, and investors in the downtown.

-CONNECTED to more of the key places and spaces with the Greater Downtown.
+CONNECTED to key places and spaces within the Greater Downtown.

 INTEGRATED seamlessly into the transit and mobility network serving Detroit and the region.